-My love of sides (here’s looking at you Mashed Butternut Squash, Brussels Sprouts Mac and Cheese and Healthy Sweet Potato Casserole) led me to create this recipe for these creamy scalloped potatoes.
-I can now declaredly say is my absolute favorite and (dare I say it?…I do!) the best scalloped potatoes recipe.
+My love of sides (here’s looking at you Mashed Butternut Squash, Brussels Sprouts Mac and Cheese, and Healthy Sweet Potato Casserole) led me to create this recipe for these creamy scalloped potatoes.
+I can now declaredly state is my absolute favorite version and (dare I say it?…I do!) the best scalloped potatoes recipe.
 EVER.

-Part of my homemade scalloped potato recipe testing eventually led to these Slow Cooker Scalloped Potatoes, which lean more on the side of a classic cheesy scalloped potatoes recipe (imagine scalloped potatoes Pioneer Woman).
-If that’s the style you are seeking, check them out.
+Along the way, my homemade scalloped potato recipe testing journey led to these Slow Cooker Scalloped Potatoes, which lean into the idea of a traditional, extra cheesy scalloped potatoes recipe.
+If that’s the style of tater you are seeking, check them out.

-Like that classic spin, the more modern version is also cheesy and indulgent, but there’s less fuss, largely thanks to the fact that I managed to find a way to make them with no béchamel sauce to fuss with!).
+Today’s more modern version is also cheesy and indulgent, but there’s less fuss, largely thanks to the fact that I managed to find a way to make them with no béchamel sauce, HOORAY.
 These potatoes taste decadent and memorable enough for something special but won’t weigh you down after just a few bites.